jbobbylopez/hi/ROADMAP.md

 # Completed Features and Improvements #
 Knocking them down, one at a time..

+- [✅] Enable customization of output (colors, formatting of tables).
+This will help prevent the tool's output from becoming too mundane, and enable users to refine the tool to show exactly what they want to see.

+- [✅]Check Status Change Log
+    - Log state changes or status checks
+    - This may be a straight log file (JSONL)
+        - Log can be controlled by logrotate

+- [✅]]Do something a bit more constructive with the hi header ("Host Information:") line

+- [✅] Handle table and column creation more dynamically, based on config.ini values for number of columns, etc.

 - [✅] Sub-checks - the ability to check various sub-status using the same check delclaration pattern.